 Customer due diligence is the process of proof checking your customers' information and background to verify their identity and assess the level of risk involved in conducting business with them.
 The customer due diligence process requires organisations to collect important customer information like their name, address, occupation, and how they plan to use their account.

-Information provided by the customer is fact-checked against official records and databases such as passport, utility bill, drivers’ license, etc. Basically, this helps the firm understand what type of customer they are and the related anti-money laundering (AML) and combating finance terrorism (CFT) risks they pose.
-Globally, all Financial Action Task Force (FATF) member countries have to implement customer due diligence domestically as part of their larger scope of AML and CFT goals.
+To meet customer due diligence requirements, information provided by the customer is fact-checked against official records and databases such as passport, utility bill, driver’s license, etc. Basically, this helps the firm understand what type of customer they are and the related anti-money laundering (AML) and combating financing terrorism (CFT) risks they pose.
+Globally, all Financial Action Task Force (FATF) member countries have to implement CDD checks domestically as part of their larger scope of AML and CFT goals.

 What are the basics of Customer Due Diligence (CDD)?